-Treats, praise and toys are the primary motivators for dog training.
-Some dogs will pass up 10 treats for that special toy, So don’t forget to bring treats, tuggies or clickers to class.
+- Treats, praise and toys are the primary motivators for dog training.
+Some dogs will pass up ten treats for that particular toy, So don’t forget to bring treats, tuggies or clickers to class.

-At the grounds, we have a working area and a toileting area.
-PLEASE make sure your dog has been to the toilet outside the wooden fence before you come to class.
-An active dog club is an exciting place for your dog, full of dogs, and lots of neat stuff to do, So your dog will inevitably need a trip to potty.
-Always carry a poo bag.
-Deposits can be made in the black wheelie bins between the 2 club houses.
+- Carry a poo bag!
+An active dog club is an exciting place for your dog, full of dogs and lots of neat stuff to do, So your dog may inevitably need a trip to the potty.
+You can drop your poo bag in the black wheelie bins between the two clubhouses.
 Watch for your dog’s signals and respond accordingly.
-There is a $300 fine for dog owners who do not pick up!
+Taupo District Council has a $300 fine for dog owners who do not pick up their dog’s waste!
 We encourage you to get into the habit of carrying a bag on you in case of the inevitable!

-KEEP YOUR DOGS UNDER CONTROL…
+KEEP YOUR DOGS UNDER CONTROL

-- BE respectful of other classes and other people, We also cannot allow dogs to be left tied up anywhere at the club where they are not supervised, mainly for safety reasons.
-An absolute no-no is tying dogs in the car park.. we don’t want any unfortunate incidents!
+- BE respectful of other classes and other people; We also cannot allow dogs to be left tied up anywhere at the club where they are not supervised, mainly for safety reasons.
+An absolute no-no is tying dogs in the car park – we don’t want any unfortunate incidents!

 Remember, dog training is addictive, have fun!